Jeff Varner

-Jeffrey Keith Varner (born April 16, 1966) is a former American real estate agent and television personality, a news anchor and reporter, a former entertainment reporter, and a contestant on three seasons of the CBS reality television series, Survivor: The Australian Outback, Survivor: Cambodia, and Survivor: Game Changers.
-Varner is most known for infamously publicly outing fellow Survivor: Game Changers contestant Zeke Smith as transgender.
+Jeffrey Keith Varner (born April 16, 1966) is an American news anchor and reporter.
+He was a contestant on three seasons of the CBS reality television series, Survivor: The Australian Outback, Survivor: Cambodia, and Survivor: Game Changers.
+In 2017, he publicly outed fellow Survivor: Game Changers contestant Zeke Smith as transgender.

 Early life

 Jeff Varner was raised on a tobacco farm in Greensboro, North Carolina.
 An extensive genealogical search discovered that Varner and Edward R. Murrow are related by marriage on Murrow's mother's side of the tree.
 He played right defense for a team in the local youth ice hockey league, and earned his black belt in Tae Kwon Do at the age of 15.
 He attended Southern Guilford High School, where he was active in student government and theatre arts and editor of the school's yearbook; he later went on to earn a journalism degree from the University of North Carolina at Chapel Hill.